STUDENT LOGIN | EMPLOYEE LOGIN

 Part-Time Graduate Programs

-Part-time graduate programs are popular at law schools and business schools, but are not widespread in other graduate level programs.
+Part-time graduate programs are popular at law schools and business schools, but are not common in other graduate fields.
 This is surprising since part-time study offers many benefits, such as:

 • allowing students to further their education while working full-time